Clinic Fax: 281-644-1976

 Please notify the nurse if your child has a change in their medical history.
 It is important that our records are up to date to best assist your child in the clinic.
 It is also important to keep contact information, phone numbers, and emergency contacts current.

-Please feel free to contact the campus nurse with any questions or concerns.
+Please feel free to contact us with any questions or concerns.
 It is our pleasure to partner with you in the health of your child at school!
 Thank you!